Analysing pay and remuneration systems

 What does 'pay' mean in the pay survey?

 The pay survey looks at salaries in their entirety.
-The definition of pay includes at least the basic salary and various supplementary allowances.
+When the salary comprises different parts, all components are included, both the basic salary as well as different supplementary allowances.
 Various fringe benefits are also considered to be included in the pay.
-So in the pay survey, 'pay' cannot only signify the basic salary, for example.

-In the pay survey the pay includes all salary benefits no matter what they are based on.
-Regulations regarding pay are normally included in collective agreements, but decisions on salary benefits can also be included in contracts of employment or may have been decided by the employer (such as a performance-based bonus).
+In the pay survey the pay includes all salary benefits no matter what they are based on, such as a collective agreement or employment contract.
+It may also be a salary benefit that has been decided by the employer, such as a performance-based bonus.

 For each group considered, the mean value for women's salaries and men's salaries is included in the pay survey.
-The average salary can be reported as an amount in euro or as the mean value of women's salaries' as compared to the mean value of men's salaries.
+They can be reported as an amount in euros or as the mean value of women's salaries' as compared to the mean value of men's salaries in percentages.
 Including both of these figures could help with achieving a complete picture of the pay received by women and men.

-It could also be worthwhile to analyse other statistical data in the pay survey.
-In order to explain whether or not some isolated anomaly can explain the differences in pay, it could also be useful to include the lowest and highest salary of the group of employees.
+It could also be worthwhile to analyse other statistical data, such as the median of average salaries in the pay survey.
+In order to see whether or not some isolated anomaly can explain the differences in pay, it could also be useful to include the lowest and highest salary of the group of employees.

 The salary data has to be included in the pay survey in such a way that no individual employee's salary can be identified.
-This may require that one group of employees is merged with another group carrying out work which is as similar or as equal in value as possible.
+This may require that one group of employees is merged with another group carrying out work which is as equal in value as possible.

-The Act states that if there are remuneration systems in use at the workplace in which wages consist of salary components, then the most essential pay elements shall be reviewed to find out the reason behind the discovered differences.
-The Ombudsman for Equality recommends that in this case, salaries should be included in the pay survey as salary components where possible.
+The Act requires that if there are remuneration systems in use at the workplace in which wages consist of salary components, then the most essential pay elements are reviewed to find out the reasons behind the discovered salary differences.
+The Ombudsman for Equality recommends for salaries to be described by salary components already when preparing the pay survey.
 This would make it easier to ensure that there are no unfounded differences in pay at the workplace.
-It would also be practical, as there would be no need to collect more detailed data which is itemised by salary component at a later stage to find the reasons behind any differences in pay.
+This would also be practical, as there would be no need to collect more detailed data and analyse it by salary component at a later date when assessing possible reasons for salary differences.